TalEliyahu/awesome-business-of-cybersecurity/README.md

 # **Awesome Cybersecurity Stocks**

-A curated list of publicly traded cybersecurity companies, ETFs, tools, resources, and insights for anyone interested in the cybersecurity industry.
-This repository serves as a one-stop resource for investors and enthusiasts looking to explore the financial side of cybersecurity.
+This repository provides a curated list of publicly traded cybersecurity companies and ETFs, helping investors and enthusiasts explore the financial aspects of the cybersecurity industry.

 ---